seepls/TensorFlow/README.md

 FLOW :
-1. understand basic structure of TensorFlow program <br/>
+1.understand basic structure of TensorFlow program <br/>
-2.main code components<br/>
+2.main code components <br/>
 3.how to assemble them to train a NN <br/>